-Riverine Rabbit were recorded at HCT01, HCT02 and HCT04, with detection rates of one independent record occurring on average every 10.8, 6.8 and 9.5 days at each sampling location respectively.
-Riverine Rabbit occurrence was not correlated with distance from road, but records were absent from modified agricultural land and from sampling locations with a high number of sheep records.
-Notably, however, Riverine Rabbit occurrence coincided with natural, or near-natural and recovered land types with elevated mean NDVI values (Figures C-4 and C-5, Appendix C).
+No Riverine Rabbit were recorded on the Khoe WEF.
+However, the species was recorded by the study in the broader area, with presence confirmed approximately 10 km to the north of the Khoe WEF boundary, within the proposed Hugo WEF project boundary.
+There, detection rates were relatively frequent with independent records occurring on average every 10.8, 6.8 and 9.5 days at sampling locations HCT01, HCT02 and HCT04 respectively.
+Analyses of Riverine Rabbit records indicated that occurrence in the broader area was not correlated with distance from road, but records were absent from modified agricultural land and from sampling locations with a high number of sheep records.
+Notably, Riverine Rabbit occurrence coincided with natural, or nearnatural and recovered land types with elevated mean NDVI values (Figures C-4 and C-5, Appendix C).
 Riverine Rabbit occurrence in previously modified lands that have recovered through the regrowth of surrounding natural vegetation is encouraging.
 A large 202115 study, utilizing 150 camera traps in the Sanbona Wildlife Reserve, found that Riverine Rabbit occurrence was conditional on hare absence and was negatively affected by terrain ruggedness.
-Areas of natural, or near-natural and recovered vegetation associated with flatter areas exist throughout the site, however some connectivity between patches has been removed through agricultural activity and modified into cropland.
+Areas of natural, or near-natural and recovered vegetation associated with flatter areas exist throughout the site, however connectivity between patches has been significantly reduced through agricultural activity and modified into cropland.

+14 Matthee, C.A., Wet, N. De & Robinson, T.J.
+2021.
+Conservation genetics of the critically endangered riverine rabbit, Bunolagus monticularis: structured populations and high mtDNA genetic diversity.
+Journal of Mammalian Evolution.
 15 Woodgate, Z., Distiller, G., O'Riain, M.J.
 2021.
 Hare today, gone tomorrow: the role of interspecific competition in shaping riverine rabbit occurrence.
 Endang Species Res 44:351-361. https://doi.org/10.3354/esr01106